mwiewior/bdg-sequila/docs/source/citation/citation.rst

 To cite this paper please use: :cite:`wiewiorka2018sequila`.

-SeQuiLa is licenced under Apache License.
+SeQuiLa is licensed under Apache License.

 .. bibliography:: ref.bib
    :list: bullet